Aleksandar Pavlović (basketball): Partizan Belgrade (2014–2015)

-On February 10, 2014, Pavlović returned to Europe and officially signed with Serbian powerhouse Partizan Belgrade for the rest of the 2013–14 season.
+On February 10, 2014, Pavlović returned to Europe and officially signed with Serbian powerhouse Partizan for the rest of the 2013–14 season.
 Partizan finished season by winning its 13th consecutive domestic title, defeating arch rivals Red Star Belgrade by 3–1 in the final series.
 In the final series he averaged 11.7 points and 2.7 rebounds per game.
 Even though Pavlović was the most experienced player in the roster, it was his first championship win in his professional career.
 The day after the game, he said that winning a championship with Partizan was his greatest career accomplishment.

 On December 1, 2014, Pavlović returned to Partizan and signed a contract for the rest of the season.
 In the ABA League debut in the new season, he led his team in an 89–80 victory over Mega Leks by scoring 26 points and having 4 rebounds and assists.
 Over 19 Adriatic League games, he averaged 11.9 points and 3.7 rebounds per game.